jonlov/Angelina/README.md

 Angelina Website
 ==

+Angelina Website was developed as a landing page using JQuery, HTML5, CSS3, gulp and PHP.

+It has a script in php to download mp3 files and send mails via a form thru AJAX.

 ## Installation

 To run this project local, clone the git and then inside the folder with the terminal run **(If you dont have nodejs installed, install it first)**